North Chungcheong Province

 - Dodamsambong (도담삼봉) — three tall rocks on the South Han River.

-- Stone Gate (석문) — open cave frequented by fairies and hermits.
+- Stone Gate (석문) — an open cave frequented by fairies and hermits.

 - Gudambong (구담봉) — turtle shaped cliffs.